huandney/Anki-Cloze-Interactive/README.md

 This script is compatible with:

-- Anki Desktop: version 2.1.55 or higher.
+- **Anki Desktop**: version 2.1.55 or higher.
-- AnkiDroid: version 2.16.2 or higher (requires experimental backend feature enabled).
+- **AnkiDroid**: version 2.16.2 or higher (requires experimental backend feature enabled).
-- AnkiWeb: compatible, but without support for MathJax due to platform limitations.
+- **AnkiWeb**: compatible, but without support for MathJax due to platform limitations.

-Compatibility with AnkiMobile has not been tested yet.
+Compatibility with **AnkiMobile** has not been tested yet.
 Feedback from AnkiMobile users is welcome!

 If you are using a version of Anki prior to 2.1.55, I recommend the [ClozeAdv](https://github.com/ruin1990/AnkiTemplate/tree/main/ClozeAdv) script by ruin1990, which offers similar functionalities.